by Stefan Wyeth | | Add as preferred source on Google | 4,3 / 5,0 | Reading time: 7 min

 The Verdict?

 Looking at the feature set, the successor to the Heritage D is a hugely impressive console.
 What I’m struggling with a little is understanding the target audience of this desk.
 It’s priced considerably higher than the M32 at around €30k.
-And yet it seems to offer the sort of functionality that might rob customers from Midas’ more expensive touring consoles.
+And yet it seems to offer the sort of functionality that might rob customers of Midas’ more expensive touring consoles.
 Perhaps the smaller footprint and more portable nature of the HD96-24-CC-IP might make it more appealing to today’s mid-level tour professionals.

 More Information on Midas HD96-24-CC-IP